 Also, the ecliptic – the sun’s yearly pathway in front of the backdrop stars – intersects the galactic equator in Sagittarius.
 Although the sun crosses the galactic equator twice a year every year, much ado was made about the alignment of the December solstice sun with the galactic equator in 2012.
-Actually, if we are to accept the galactic coordinates as defined by the International Astronomical Union in 1959, the solstice points were in alignment with the galactic equator in 1998.
+Actually, if we are to accept the galactic coordinates as defined by the IAU in 1959, the solstice points were in alignment with the galactic equator in 1998.
 By 2012, the time had long passed.

 Taurus?
 Here’s your constellation

 Leo?
 Here’s your constellation

 Scorpius?
 Here’s your contellation

 Capricornus?
 Here’s your constellation

 Pisces?
 Here’s your constellation